For current political commentary, see the daily political notes.

 RMS' Bio | The GNU Project

 I'm not an anarchist, and it's not just because I have a pro-state gland ;-).
 It's because we need a state to do many important things.

 Above all, we need a state in order to have democracy, which is the system by which the many non-rich join together to overcome the power of the rich and thus deny them control over society.

-It's true that the US government does many of these things badly, and some not at all.
-The only things it does well nowadays are corporate welfare and massive general surveillance.
-This is because, in practical terms, it is no longer a democracy: it has fallen under the power of the plutocrats, so it no longer serves to keep them in check.
+The US government does many of these jobs badly, and some not at all.
+This is mainly because businesses and the rich have too much control over the government.
+In practical terms, it is no longer a democracy: it has fallen under the power of the plutocrats, so it no longer serves to keep them in check.
 The plutocrats also control the mainstream media, and use them to spread lies and distract people from real issues.